-Let’s talk about something we have all been doing nearly our entire lives, yet we rarely speak of – at least not in social circles.
-It is, however, a subject which is essential to our health, has an impact on the environment, and can be a real pain-in-the-rear if not performed properly.
+So let’s talk about something we have all been doing nearly our entire lives, yet we rarely speak of – at least not in social circles.
+Because it’s a subject which is essential to our health, has an impact on the environment, and can be a real pain-in-the-rear if not performed properly.

 So, what is this subject, you ask?
 Why, cleaning our bum, of course!